 For a Group 1 licence you will need to fill in a D1 and FEP1 application form.

 For a Group 2 licence you need D2 and FEP1V forms and, if you are aged 45 to 65, you will also need a D4 form and you will need to pay a doctor to complete this.

-The FEP1 form asks for your permission for the DVLA to contact your doctor if they need any further information.

-See the GOV.UK website or contact the DVLA to order a D1, D2, or D2/D4 pack which have all the forms you need.
+The FEP1 form asks for your permission for the DVLA to contact your GP or consultant if they need any further information.
+See the GOV.UK website or contact the DVLA to order a D1, D2, or D2/D4 pack and an FEP1 or FEP1V form.
 D1 packs are also available from post offices.